dmars8047/docker-compose-demo/README.md

  The Music API Service can be accessed at the following URLs:

- - The Get Artists Endpiont: http://localhost:8000/music/artists
+ - The Get Artists Endpoint: http://localhost:8000/music/artists
  - The Get Artist Albums Endpoint: http://localhost:8000/music/artists/{{artistId}}/albums

  The Sales Data API Service can be accessed at the following URLs: